-For the purpose of demonstrating the efficiency of the model reduction methodology, only one well resolved high fidelity simulation has been used in the offline stage to generate the training data or snapshots.
-These snapshots have been used in the construction of the reduced order models, which have been employed to resolve the problems for different time step sizes in the online stage.
-In addition to comparing solution profiles, the approximation of overall temporal dynamics is analyzed by comparing the weighted root mean square error (wRMSE), which is calculated separately for each component and each time step $n$ by
+In all of the numerical experiments, first a sufficiently well-resolved high-fidelity simulation was conducted.
+For the purpose of demonstrating the efficiency of the model reduction methodology, a set of temporal snapshots was selected as the offline training data by uniformly skipping over a fixed number of available high-fidelity snapshots.
+These offline snapshots were used to construct the reduced order models, which were then employed in the online stage to evaluate the numerical solution for different time step sizes.
+The full set of high-fidelity snapshots was used to compare the accuracy of these reduced order solutions.
+In addition to comparing solution profiles, the approximation of the temporal dynamics was analyzed by comparing the root mean square error (RMSE), which is calculated separately for each component $j$ and each time step $n$ as

-In the above definition, $y_{f,j,i}^n$ denotes the high-fidelity model solution at the spatial node $i$ for component $j \in \{1,2,3\}$, $y_{a,j,i}^n$ denotes the corresponding full order solution at the node $i$, reconstructed from the ROM solution (NIROM or NPOD) projected back onto the full mesh, and $N$ represents the number of spatial nodes in the high-dimensional mesh.
-An offset = $0.0005$ is used for the velocity variables and a zero offset is used for the depth.
-For ease of interpretation, we will focus on the primitive variables, $\vec h$, $\vec u_x$ and $\vec u_y$.
+In the above definition, $y_{f,j,i}^n$ denotes the high-fidelity solution at the spatial node $i$ for component $j \in \{1,2,3\}$, $y_{a,j,i}^n$ denotes the corresponding full order solution at the node $i$, reconstructed from the ROM solution (NIROM or NPOD) by projecting back onto the high-fidelity computational mesh, and $N$ represents the number of spatial nodes in the high-dimensional mesh.
+For ease of interpretation, we focus on the primitive variables, $\vec h$, $\vec u_x$ and $\vec u_y$.
 That is, $y_{f,1,i}=h_{f,i}$, $y_{f,2,i}=(u_x)_{f,i}$, and $y_{f,3,i}=(u_y)_{f,i}$.

 Additionally, to compare the convergence behavior of the greedy NIROM strategies, a global measure of space-time approximation error is introduced as the space-time root mean square error (stRMSE).
 For any solution component, given a particular configuration of the NIROM, the stRMSE is computed as